 Economic Impact: Get Help

-Utility Payment AssistanceThe Iowa Residential Utility Disruption Prevention Program provides eligible households with up to $2,000 towards electric, natural gas and water bills if they are at risk of disconnection due to an inability to pay due to a COVID-19 related loss of income.
+Utility Payment AssistanceThe Iowa Residential Utility Disruption Prevention Program provides eligible households with up to $2,000 towards electric, natural gas, and water bills if they are at risk of disconnection due to an inability to pay due to a COVID-19 related loss of income.
 Payments through the program will be made directly to utility providers and applied to the applicant’s account.
-The application deadline is November 20, 2020.
+The application deadline has been extended to December 4, 2020.

 Iowa Residential Utility Disruption Program